PurpleBooth/git-mit/docs/mit.md

 the primary author on each commit, so that credit is distributed evenly.
 This is an opt-in behaviour, just like the rebase behaviour above.

-There are two rotation strategies:
+There are three rotation strategies:

+- `off` disables rotation (the default)
 - `round-robin` rotates through the authors in order, one per commit
 - `random` shuffles the authors randomly on each commit